It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals

-Thus, the lower estimates $\gtrsim_{p,q}$ in (\ref{eqn:summaryRosenthalLqNC}) can be deduced from the upper ones using the duality argument presented in (\ref{eqn:dualArgInd1}) and (\ref{eqn:dualArgInd2}).
-The upper estimates $\lesssim_{p,q}$ follow essentially as in the proof of Theorem~\ref{thm:summaryRosIntro} once we replace the use of Lemma~\ref{lem:squareFunEst2} and Theorem~\ref{thm:2pqqp} by their noncommutative versions Lemma~\ref{lem:squareFunEst2NC} and Theorem~\ref{thm:2pqqpNC}, respectively.
-The straightforward modifications are left to the reader. \end{proof} Before deducing It\^{o} isomorphisms for Poisson stochastic integrals taking values in a noncommutative $L^q$-space from Theorem~\ref{thm:summaryRosenthalLqNC}, we take the opportunity to observe some moment estimates for the norm of a sum of random matrices.
+The upper estimates $\lesssim_{p,q}$ follow essentially as in the proof of Theorem~\ref{thm:summaryRosIntro} once we replace the use of Lemma~\ref{lem:squareFunEst2} and Theorem~\ref{thm:2pqqp} by their noncommutative versions Lemma~\ref{lem:squareFunEst2NC} and Theorem~\ref {thm:2pqqpNC}, respectively.
+The straightforward modifications are left to the reader. \end{pf*} Before deducing It\^{o} isomorphisms for Poisson stochastic integrals taking values in a noncommutative $L^q$-space from Theorem~\ref {thm:summaryRosenthalLqNC}, we take the opportunity to observe some moment estimates for the norm of a sum of random matrices.